Sahil-Subair/Grocery-Super_Shop/README.md

 ### 1.1 Super Admin

-1. The system shall allow the Super Admin to approve or reject new grocery shop registrations.
-2. The system shall allow the Super Admin to suspend or delete shop owners.
+1. The system shall allow the Super Admin to suspend or delete shop owners.
-3. The system shall allow the Super Admin to view, search, and filter all Admins and Customers.
+2. The system shall allow the Super Admin to view, search, and filter all Admins and Customers.
-4. The system shall display platform-wide sales, revenue, orders, and commission information.
+3. The system shall display platform-wide sales, revenue, orders, and commission information.
-5. The system shall allow the Super Admin to view shops with ratings below the selected threshold.
-6. The system shall allow the Super Admin to add, edit, and delete product categories.
+4. The system shall allow the Super Admin to add, edit, and delete product categories.
-7. The system shall allow the Super Admin to remove inappropriate or fake customer reviews.

 ### 1.2 Admin

 1. The system shall allow an Admin to manage their approved grocery shop profile.
 2. The system shall allow an Admin to add, view, update, and delete their own products.
 3. The system shall allow an Admin to manage product stock and minimum stock levels.
-4. The system shall display low-stock alerts when a product's stock falls below its minimum level.
-5. The system shall allow an Admin to view their sales and earnings.
+4. The system shall allow an Admin to view their sales and earnings.
-6. The system shall allow an Admin to create discount offers with start and end dates.
+5. The system shall allow an Admin to create discount offers with start and end dates.
-7. The system shall allow an Admin to view ratings and reviews for their products.
-8. The system shall allow an Admin to update their own profile and password.
-9. The system shall prevent an Admin from accessing another shop owner's products, orders, or earnings.

 ### 1.3 Customer

 1. The system shall allow Customers to create an account and sign in.
 2. The system shall allow Customers to browse products from all available shops.
 3. The system shall allow Customers to search products by name or keyword.
-4. The system shall allow Customers to filter products using options such as price, category, location, and availability.
-5. The system shall allow Customers to view product details and reviews.
+4. The system shall allow Customers to view product details and reviews.
-6. The system shall allow Customers to add products to their cart.
+5. The system shall allow Customers to add products to their cart.
-7. The system shall allow Customers to update quantities and remove products from their cart.
+6. The system shall allow Customers to update quantities and remove products from their cart.
-8. The system shall allow Customers to checkout and generate a bill/invoice.
+7. The system shall allow Customers to checkout and generate a bill/invoice.
-9. The system shall allow Customers to view their order history and printable invoices.
+8. The system shall allow Customers to view their order history and printable invoices.
-10. The system shall allow Customers to give a rating from 1–5 and write a review.
-11. The system shall allow Customers to view available discounts and special offers.
-12. The system shall allow Customers to update their own profile and password.

 ### 2 User Stories